 So far we considered either situations entailing no risk or risk neutral individuals.
 It is probably more realistic to consider that individuals are risk averse.
 As migrating illegally entails important risks, this may be of significance to determine the number and type of migrants.
 This section shows the robustness of our results to the introduction of risk aversion.
 It reports only the main results.
-For the detailed computations we refer to Appendix 8.6.
+For the detailed computations we refer to Appendix E.

-We extend the model by introducing standard CARA utility function u(x) = 1 - exp(-ax), where a is the absolute risk aversion parameter.
-We also assume that illegal migration entails a risk: once the migrants pay the sunk costs to the smugglers and reach the destination country, they may stay abroad with probability 1 - q, but have a probability q of being deported and sent back to their home country.
-In order to compare the results in the cases with and without risk aversion, we assume that if they manage to avoid deportation while in migration, they earn a wage δw_f with $\delta \leq 1$ so that the expected revenue from illegal migration is the same in the two cases, which can be written as:
+We extend the model by introducing standard CARA utility function u(x) = 1 - exp(-ax), where a is the absolute risk aversion parameter.26 We also assume that illegal migration entails a risk: once migrants pay the sunk costs to the smugglers and reach the destination country, they may stay abroad with probability 1 - q, but have a probability q of being deported and sent back to their home country.
+In order to compare the results in the cases with and without risk aversion, we assume that if they manage to avoid deportation while in migration, they earn a wage δw_f with $\delta \leq 1$ so that the expected revenue from illegal migration is the same in the two cases.
+Since in the case without risk aversion the expected revenue from illegal migration is dw_f with d < 1, in the case with risk aversion the expected revenue can be written as:

-$$(1-q)\delta w_f + qw_h = dw_f \tag{20}$$
+$$(1-q)\delta w_f + qw_h = dw_f \tag{17}$$